 The success of the CWD surveillance program relies heavily on participation by hunters, guides, and landowners to ensure a successful harvest that provides heads to be tested.
 We heartily acknowledge and thank all those who helped make the program so successful and look forward to your continued support.

-In order to track chronic wasting disease in our deer populations, submission of deer heads for CWD testing is mandatory in eastern Alberta from Cold Lake south to the US border.
+In order to track chronic wasting disease in our deer populations, submission of deer heads for CWD testing is mandatory in specified WMUs in eastern Alberta.
 Submit deer heads for CWD testing during rifle seasons at any of the 24-hour freezers in Edmonton, Calgary, and across eastern Alberta.

 Note that the deer head drop-off freezers are only available from mid-October to mid-December.
 However, CWD surveillance in Alberta is a year-round program and suitable deer heads can be submitted for testing at a Fish and Wildlife office throughout the year during office hours.
 See page 13 of the 2019 Alberta Guide to Hunting Regulations for office locations and phone numbers.
 The guide can be found at: Alberta Regulations.

 Please also note that for biosafety and logistical reasons, we are unable to return heads to a hunter.
 If you wish to keep any part of the head or antlers, you should remove it before submitting the remaining portion for CWD testing.
 Additional information about preparing and submitting heads can be found at: Chronic Wasting Disease – Information for Hunters.